shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/explaining-solana-without-jargon.md

 That's just a glance at the financial utopia.
 The concept of decentralized finance and a "Web 3" where users own their data is alluring - But what makes a blockchain the right one to build next-generation apps on?

-well, it needs to be:
+Well, it needs to be:

 - Fast
 - Secure